 Internships are not paid positions, but students may be able to apply for class credit.
 Check with your academic advisor.

-Hours: Usually 6 hours per week, depending on level of responsibility
+Hours: Usually an hour per week, depending on level of responsibility

 All students are welcome to apply, regardless of class level.
 Enthusiasm is key.

 No matter what specific jobs you’ve been assigned, every week every intern should do the following:

 #1: Be sure to sign up for the HNN Newsletter and be sure to read it!
 This is the single best way to A) understand the kind of content HNN publishes and B) keep up to date with topics we're reporting on!